-Inenco's Head of New Business, Duncan Edwards, said of the partnership: 'Inenco believe that embracing an holistic and forward looking approach to sustainability is fundamental to organisational success and creating a competitive advantage going forward.
+Inenco's Head of New Business, Duncan Edwards, said of this partnership: 'Inenco believe that embracing an holistic and forward looking approach to sustainability is fundamental to organisational success and creating a competitive advantage going forward.
 We’re delighted to be working with IWFM to provide invaluable insight to help organisations better understand and plan their sustainability journey.'

 Inenco is a leading energy management and environmental sustainability consultancy with over 50 years’ experience in responding to clients' changing needs.
 They believe this gives them the expertise and insight to make sure clients can successfully navigate the sustainability landscape and achieve change for the better.

 Consumer pressure and moves by global brands are now out-pacing government enforced change on the road to carbon net zero.
 Support from Inenco's expert team will set you on a path so you can define your sustainability challenges and create and implement a plan to make sure your organisation keeps pace with the changing world around it.

 The NT FM Plug In aims to unlock social value measurement and management in the facilities management sector and its development has been supported by FM experts from across the sector and has seen several rounds of public consultation throughout 2020.
 It has been designed to help organisations in the sector measure and maximise the social value they create through the delivery of their services.
 Importantly, it will also allow organisations to report value created as a financial contribution to society.